marsbroshok/challenge_cnn_tf/readme.md

-# Solution for Challenge on ECG Classification
+# Solution for the Challenge on ECG Classification

 This is a python code to train CNN model, and run evaluation or prediction on ECG data challenge.